-Paul wrote, “For sin shall not have dominion over you: for ye are not under the law, but under grace.”
-(Romans 6:14).
+Paul wrote, “For sin shall not have dominion over you: for ye are not under the law, but under grace” (Romans 6:14).
 Some Christians quote the above verse as a permission to indulge themselves in sin once in a while.
 And they claim that they are not under law but under grace.

-How then can any believer believe it is OK to put himself intentionally back in the old slavery?
+How then can any believer think it is OK to put himself intentionally back in the old slavery?
 To disobey God’s law is to become once again the servant of sin, for the breaking of God’s law is sin (1 John 3:4), and whoever goes on sinning is the servant of sin.
-“Jesus answered them, “Most assuredly, I say to you, whoever commits sin is a slave of sin” (John 8:34).
+Jesus declared, “Most assuredly, I say to you, whoever commits sin is a slave of sin” (John 8:34).

 To continue in sin after accepting the forgiveness of God and His transforming grace is to reject the very purpose of that grace.
 Whoever refuses to allow the grace of God to bring him into more perfect obedience to God’s law is declining grace itself and thus turning his back on liberty and salvation.
 “He that says, I know him, and keeps not his commandments, is a liar, and the truth is not in him” (1 John 2:4).

-Justification leads to Sanctification
+Justification Leads to Sanctification

 In His service,